Eshco93/dxlAPRS-SHUE/README.md

 sleep 1
 ```
 ### 5. Modifying [sondecom.txt](http://dxlwiki.dl1nux.de/index.php?title=Sondecom.txt)
 The [sondecom.txt](http://dxlwiki.dl1nux.de/index.php?title=Sondecom.txt) file can be found inside your [dxlAPRS](https://github.com/oe5hpm/dxlAPRS) folder.
-The file is used by [sondemod](http://dxlwiki.dl1nux.de/index.php?title=Sondemod) and defines which parameters [sondemod](http://dxlwiki.dl1nux.de/index.php?title=Sondemod) adds to the comment section of each APRS packet.
+The file is used by [sondemod](http://dxlwiki.dl1nux.de/index.php?title=Sondemod) and defines which parameters [sondemod](http://dxlwiki.dl1nux.de/index.php?title=Sondemod) adds to the comment section of each APRS package.
 Since the [dxlAPRS SondeHub Uploader Extension](https://github.com/Eshco93/dxlAPRS-SHUE) works on the basis of these packages, the comment section should include all data that is useful for the [dxlAPRS SondeHub Uploader Extension](https://github.com/Eshco93/dxlAPRS-SHUE).
 This includes the following data.

 - %F: sdr freq+AFC from [sdrtst](http://dxlwiki.dl1nux.de/index.php?title=Sdrtst)
 - %n: frame number